redis/redis-doc/topics/sentinel.md

 * **SENTINEL masters** Show a list of monitored masters and their state.
 * **SENTINEL master `<master name>`** Show the state and info of the specified master.
 * **SENTINEL slaves `<master name>`** Show a list of slaves for this master, and their state.
+* **SENTINEL sentinels `<master name>`** Show a list of sentinels for this master, and their state.
-* **SENTINEL get-master-addr-by-name `<master name>`** Return the ip and port number of the master with that name.
+* **SENTINEL get-master-addr-by-name `<master name>`** Return the IP and port number of the master with that name.
 If a failover is in progress or terminated successfully for this master it returns the address and port of the promoted slave.
 * **SENTINEL reset `<pattern>`** This command will reset all the masters with matching name.
 The pattern argument is a glob-style pattern.
 The reset process clears any previous state in a master (including a failover in progress), and removes every slave and sentinel already discovered and associated with the master.
 * **SENTINEL failover `<master name>`** Force a failover as if the master was not reachable, and without asking for agreement to other Sentinels (however a new version of the configuration will be published so that the other Sentinels will update their configurations).

-Reconfiguring Sentinel at Runtime
+Reconfiguring Sentinel at Run-time
 ---

 Starting with Redis version 2.8.4, Sentinel provides an API in order to add, remove, or change the configuration of a given master.
 Note that if you have multiple sentinels you should apply the changes to all to your instances for Redis Sentinel to work properly.
-This means that changing the configuration of a single Sentinel does not automatically propagates the changes to the other Sentinels in the network.
+This means that changing the configuration of a single Sentinel does not automatically propagate the changes to the other Sentinels in the network.

 The following is a list of `SENTINEL` sub commands used in order to update the configuration of a Sentinel instance.

-* **SENTINEL MONITOR `<name>` `<ip>` `<port>` `<quorum>`** This command tells the Sentinel to start monitoring a new master with the specified name, ip, port, and quorum.
-It is identical to the `sentinel monitor` configuration directive in `sentinel.conf` configuration file, with the difference that you can't use an hostname in as `ip`, but you need to provide an IPv4 or IPv6 address.
+* **SENTINEL MONITOR `<name>` `<IP>` `<port>` `<quorum>`** This command tells the Sentinel to start monitoring a new master with the specified name, IP, port, and quorum.
+It is identical to the `sentinel monitor` configuration directive in `sentinel.conf` configuration file, with the difference that you can't use a hostname in as `IP`, but you need to provide an IPv4 or IPv6 address.
 * **SENTINEL REMOVE `<name>`** is used in order to remove the specified master: the master will no longer be monitored, and will totally be removed from the internal state of the Sentinel, so it will no longer listed by `SENTINEL masters` and so forth.
+Note that currently, this event is not propagated to the other Sentinels managing the master, thus their info other sentinels will be stale.
 * **SENTINEL SET `<name>` `<option>` `<value>`** The SET command is very similar to the `CONFIG SET` command of Redis, and is used in order to change configuration parameters of a specific master.
 Multiple option / value pairs can be specified (or none at all).
 All the configuration parameters that can be configured via `sentinel.conf` are also configurable using the SET command.

 The following is an example of `SENTINEL SET` command in order to modify the `down-after-milliseconds` configuration of a master called `objects-cache`:

     SENTINEL SET objects-cache-master down-after-milliseconds 1000

-As already stated, `SENTINEL SET` can be used to set all the configuration parameters that are settable in the startup configuration file.
+As already stated, `SENTINEL SET` can be used to set all the configuration parameters that are settable in the start-up configuration file.
 Moreover it is possible to change just the master quorum configuration without removing and re-adding the master with `SENTINEL REMOVE` followed by `SENTINEL MONITOR`, but simply using:

     SENTINEL SET objects-cache-master quorum 5

 Note that there is no equivalent GET command since `SENTINEL MASTER` provides all the configuration parameters in a simple to parse format (as a field/value pairs array).

+The following is an example of completely using the API to add a master to the sentinel, including the setting of the master's password.

+	SENTINEL MONITOR objects-cache-master 192.168.1.101 2
+    SENTINEL SET objects-cache-master auth-pass mysecretauthstring

+Handling Slave Removal
+---

+As Sentinel is designed to manage all replication configuration of every Redis instance it is informed of, either directly by adding a master or indirectly by an instance being a slave of a managed master, you can run into issues when you want a slave to no longer be part of a manages master pod.
+A key to understanding how this works is to know Sentinel really only knows what instances to manage by their `IP,PORT` address pair.
+Once Sentinel learns of an address pair it will forever try to manage it.

+Thus if you were to decide `C` now needs to be it's own master (ie. you are re-using instances) Sentinel will "correct" `C` after your `slaveof no one` command because it was told `C` is a slave to `A`.

+There are two ways to handle this.
+You can remove `A` from all sentinels managing it and re-add it, or you can "reset" the information for `A`.
+For remove-and-re-add you would of course use  `SENTINEL REMOVE A` on each sentinel and then repeat the `SENTINEL MONITOR` command to add it.
+However, during this time no events on `A` will be caught.

+The alternative is to issue `SENTINEL RESET A` on each master and let Sentinel re-discover the current slaves.
+This approach will leave `A` in a state where it will not fail over until it has a promotable slave, but the events should still be logged and caught - just not acted upon.

 Pub/Sub Messages
 ---